beejjorgensen/bgnet/src/bgnet.md

 man!

-You'll see that the `ai_addr` field in the `struct addrinfo` is a pointer to a
+You'll see that the `ai_addr` field in the `struct addrinfo` is a pointer to a [ixtt[struct sockaddr]] `struct sockaddr`.
-\index{struct sockaddr@\texttt{struct sockaddr}} `struct sockaddr`.
 This is where we start getting into the nitty-gritty details of what's inside an IP address structure.

 You might not usually need to write to these structures; oftentimes, a call to `getaddrinfo()` to fill out your `struct addrinfo` for you is all you'll need.